Cecilapp/app-landing-template/README.md

-# App template
+# App Landing Website template

-GitHub template for a new App website.
+GitHub template for a new App Landing Website.

 ## Development